sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - size (index 20): The file's size in bytes.

-- file-version (index 21): The file's version as reported by querying information on the file from the operating system.
+- file-version (index 21): The file's version as reported by querying information on the file from the operating system (if available).
 This item maps to '/SoftwareIdentity/(Payload\|Evidence)/File/@version' in {{SWID}}.

 - hash (index 7): A hash of the file as described in {{model-hash-entry}}.